CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/routing.md

 Procedure that takes a network, a source point and a destination point as input.
 Returns the length and the geometry of the shortest path in terms of weights of links between the node closest to the source point and the node closest to the destination point.
 It stores the result into a table.

 * `src_fullname`: `STRING` The source table from where the network will be read to compute the shortest path.
-A `STRING` of the form <code>projectID.dataset.tablename</code> is expected.
-The projectID can be omitted (in which case the default one will be used).
-You can use the result of the `GENERATE_NETWORK_TABLE` procedure.
+A `STRING` of the form <code>project-id.dataset-id.table-name</code> is expected.
+The `project-id` can be omitted (in which case the default one will be used).
+You can use the result of the [`GENERATE_NETWORK_TABLE`](#generate_network_table) procedure.
 * `target_fullname_quoted`: The resulting table were the result will be stored.
-A `STRING` of the form <code>projectID.dataset.tablename</code> is expected.
-The projectID can be omitted (in which case the default one will be used).
+A `STRING` of the form <code>project-id.dataset-id.table-name</code> is expected.
+The `project-id` can be omitted (in which case the default one will be used).
 The dataset must exist and the caller needs to have permissions to create a new table in it.
 The process will fail if the target table already exists.
 * `point_a`: `STRING` The source geogpoint as an SQL evaluable string.
 The node of the network nearest to this point will be used as the source point to compute the shortest path.
 * `point_b`: `STRING` The destination geogpoint as an SQL evaluable string.
 The node of the network nearest to this point will be used as the destination point to compute the shortest path.